VBYC/vbyc-main/wp-content/plugins/shortpixel-image-optimiser/readme.txt

 9. Check other optimized images status - themes or other plugins' images.
 (Media>Other Media)

 == Changelog ==

+= 4.5.3 =

+* fix Javascript error in bulk in some cases

+= 4.5.2 =

+* fix readme again

+= 4.5.1 =

+* fix readme

+= 4.5.0 =

+* replace img tags in front-end with picture tags, and include the webp images
+* actions menu in Media Library
+* option to compare the optimized (main) image with the original in Media Library

+= 4.4.2 =

+* fix wrong custom path in some cases

+= 4.4.1 =

+* fix warnings on PHP 7.1 for empty array settings.

 = 4.4.0 =